Attack of the Mutant Penguins: Release

 Attack of the Mutant Penguins was first announced in August 1995 and originally scheduled for an October release date.
-The game was later delayed to November but was showcased to attendees at the 1995 ECTS Autumn event.
+The game was later delayed to November but was showcased to attendees at the 1995 ECTS Autumn event, where it was well received by those in attendance at the show.
 It was covered by the press that were invited to the European division of Atari Corporation, and showcased during an event hosted by Atari dubbed "Fun 'n' Games Day".
-The game was first published in Europe on December 1995, and later in North America on March 15, 1996, becoming one of the last releases for the Jaguar before Atari merged with JTS Corporation.
+The game was first published in Europe in December 1995, and later in North America on March 15, 1996, becoming one of the last releases for the Jaguar before Atari merged with JTS Corporation.

 A PC port was first set to be published by Atari Interactive before the division closed down in 1996, but it was eventually published by GameTek for MS-DOS as Mutant Penguins.
 The DOS version was also published in Japan by Fujicom on August 15, 1997.
 Sunrise Games would later work on Grand Theft Auto 2 for Microsoft Windows and PlayStation, and changed their name to RGB Tree in 2000.
 They were later acquired by Rage Software, who rebranded the studio as Rage Leeds before consolidating their operations in 2001.
 In 2021, the DOS version was re-released via Steam by Piko Interactive.